John Whitney (broadcaster): Career

 Upon leaving the IBA Whitney became Managing Director of the Really Useful Group Ltd, a company set up in 1977 by Andrew Lloyd Webber, and eventually became Chairman.
 Subsequently, he has held numerous posts within broadcasting and was Chairman of RADA (Royal Academy of Dramatic Art) from 2003 until his retirement in 2007.
 In 2008 Whitney was appointed a CBE for services to broadcasting and charity.
 He was also made a Fellow of the Radio Academy.
 He was awarded the fellowship at the Sony Radio Academy Awards ceremony in 1996.
 He was chairman of the awards committee at the time.

 Among numerous roles not connected to broadcasting or stewardship, John Whitney was on the Council for Charitable Support (1989–92), the Executive Committee of the Musicians Benevolent Fund (1995-2001), the Council of the Royal London Aid Society (1966–90), President of the London Marriage Guidance Council (1983–90), Chairman of the Trustees of Soundaround - National Sound Magazine for the Blind (1981-2000, when he was made Life President) and Chairman of the charity Artsline (1983-2000, being made Life President in 2001).
-He is also a Patron of the charity Stage One, and a Member of the Shakespeare's Globe Council.
+He was also a Patron of the charity Stage One, and a Member of the Shakespeare's Globe Council.

-Personal life
+Personal life and death

-He married Roma Duncan, an original member of the Festival Ballet, in 1956.
-They have a daughter, Fiona, who is a Schools Consultant, author and TV/theatre producer in Los Angeles, and a son, Alexander, who is a publisher.
+Whitney married Roma Duncan, an original member of the Festival Ballet, in 1956.
+They had a daughter, Fiona, who is a Schools Consultant, author and television/theatre producer in Los Angeles, and a son, Alexander, who is a publisher.

+John Whitney died on 4 November 2023, at the age of 92.